m1r0-h/hynebot-control-center/README.md

 - **admin-server** admin user interface
 - **client-server** client user interface
 - **authenticatio-server** handles JWT authentication
-- **websocket-server** handles socket io connections between client and bot
+- **socket-server** handles socket io connections between client and bot

 You can install all necessary node modules for all the servers with command: